 - Building Design Lab

-- Academic writing (Master’s thesis preparation course)
+- Master's thesis preparation courses

 You will find the programme content in detail, incl. syllabus and description of the courses for the current year in the Student Portal - the intranet for enrolled students at Chalmers.Programme content in detail, incl. syllabus and description of the courses